LavanyaMiddha/DollarBot2/README.md

 ---
 This project is licensed under the terms of the MIT license.
 Please check [LICENSE](https://github.com/tpanati/DollarBot/blob/main/LICENSE) for more details.

+## Contributors in The Extension of This Project
+1. Lavanya Middha
+2. Prathamesh Thakur
+3. Nayan Taori

 ## Contributors
 1. Varun Kakkalameli(vkakkal)
 2. Krithika Ragothaman(kragoth)